 While they only account for about 5-10% of hearing losses, there are some hearing losses that are potentially medically treatable.
 Additionally, there may be some individuals with hearing loss that may not be a good candidate for a hearing aid.
 Perhaps they have little to no usable hearing or their ability to discriminate speech is so poor that even when sounds are louder, they cannot understand speech.
 In these cases, often we do not fit the patient with a hearing aid, or perhaps only recommend one aid instead of two.

 In a sense this is true.
 A well-maintained, cared for, hearing aid will last for years.
 First, a hearing aid needs to be kept clean and dry.
 If it gets wet you can fry the electronics.
-If it gets clogged with ear wax or flakes of skin or dust, then the hearing aid will quite working.
+If it gets clogged with ear wax or flakes of skin or dust, then the hearing aid will quit working.
 The user must perform regular cleaning of the aid and routine visits to the Audiologist (annual) are also helpful.
-The industry standard is that the life expectance of a hearing aid is, on average, 5 years.
+The industry standard of the life expectance of a hearing aid is, on average, 5 years.
 After that, the manufacturer will no longer support or repair the aid.
 Part of that is because hearing aids are basically miniature computers.
 Just as we have a new cell phone, or new laptop coming out each year, the manufacturer has come out with newer, improved hearing aids nearly every year.
-Therefore, you can expect to replace your hearing aid ever 5 years or so, sometimes less, sometimes more.
+Therefore, you can expect to replace your hearing aid every 5 years or so, sometimes less, sometimes more.

 Come visit with our Audiologist and let us explain to you what to expect from hearing aids and see if you are a good candidate for aids.